It’s definitely the most recognizable and iconic attraction in London, and arguably one of the most important ones as well.

 The entire building was stripped off its paint which dated from 1977, up to the bare metal, and was repainted in red and blue.
 The total cost of the project was £4 million and took 4 years to complete, just in time for the Olympic Games.

 More interesting facts about Tower Bridge

 17. Tower Bridge is owned and maintained by Bridge House Estates, a charitable trust that was established in 1282 and is overseen by the City of London Corporation, the municipal governing body of the City of London.

-18. The Bridge House Estates owns and maintains a total of 5 bridges, including London Bridge, and Tower Bridge is the only one that doesn’t directly connect the City of London with Southwark.
+18. The Bridge House Estates owns and maintains a total of 5 bridges, including the London Bridge, and Tower Bridge is the only one that doesn’t directly connect the City of London with Southwark.

 19. Tower Bridge actually connects two separate bridges with an upper walkway.
 This walkway was integrated so the bridge can withstand the tension imposed on the suspension parts of the bridge.

 20. Since 1982, Tower Bridge features an exhibition in its two towers, the Victorian engine house, and the upper walkway.
-Admission is charged and entrance is from the west side of the bridge.
+Admission is charged and the entrance is from the west side of the bridge.

 21. Even though it now houses an exhibition, the upper open-air walkways that were used before had to be closed in 1910.
 They became the playground for prostitutes, pickpockets, and other low-life criminals, and were hardly used by regular pedestrians who rather waited for the bascules to close than to climb the stairs.

 22. The total length of Tower Bridge is 801 feet (244 m), its height is 213 feet (65 m) and its longest span is 270 feet (82.3 m).